Everyone thinks they’re empathetic.

 This essay is about what it requires from the author.
 The psychological risk.
 The ego dissolution.
 The willingness to find the villain inside yourself and understand them well enough to write them true.

-The alternative is children’s morality plays dressed in adult clothing.
+The alternative is children’s morality plays.
 Stories where the good people are good because they’re like you, and the bad people are bad because they’re not.
 Safe.
 Predictable.
 Forgettable.

 You can write that if you want.
 But don’t mistake it for craft.